BitcoinDesign/Guide/guide/payments/request.md

 #### Long expiry times

 Longer expiry times are useful for when a payment can not be made immediately.
-Longer times expose users to price volatility which may result in incorrect payment amounts being sent or received.
-It is recommended that when using a longer expiry amount that the sender defines the amount to limit exposure to price volatility.
+Longer times expose users to price volatility, which may result in incorrect payment amounts being sent or received.
+When using a longer expiry, it is recommended the sender defines the amount to limit exposure to price volatility.

 A hybrid approach your application could take is when an invoice with a defined amount is generated it uses a short expiry time.
 If this invoice is shared externally the amount is set to zero and a larger expiration time is used.
 If a invoice is generated with no amount it automatically uses a longer expiry time.